Society logo

 Beyond their visible effects, both positive and negative, flies are marvelously diverse and biologically interesting and have much to teach us about life on earth.
 Considering that 1 of every 10 animal species on earth is a fly and scientists have only named around 10% of the world’s biodiversity, there is still great potential for exploration, discovery, teaching and learning in dipterology.

 The large number of avocational naturalists, citizen scientists and professional entomologists worldwide is evident in the huge online communities focused on biodiversity who share observations and photographs of insects and related invertebrates such as the social networks iNaturalist.org, flickr.com, BugGuide.net and Facebook.
-As an example, iNaturalist (which covers all biodiversity) has (as of June 2020) nearly 2.8 million registered members, with more than 283,000 species observed among nearly 42 million individual observations.
+As an example, iNaturalist (which covers all biodiversity) has (as of September 2024) over 3.3 million registered members, with nearly 490,000 species observed among nearly more than 211 million individual observations.
 These kinds of numbers were unheard of just a few years ago.
-Of these 42 million individual observations nearly 788,000 of these were of flies.
-While that number is impressive, it only represents less than 2% of the observations, nowhere near their actual relative diversity.
+Of these individual observations more than 4.8 million of these were of flies, representing more than 17,000 species.
+While that number is impressive, it only represents 2.3% of the observations, nowhere near their actual relative diversity.
 Despite the growing interest in learning about flies, we are a long way from having the general public thinking of them as more than pests and a nuisance.
-The North American Dipterists Society is a community of people disseminating and communicating scientific and popular knowledge about flies, and advancing the scientific study, understanding and appreciation of the group.
+The Dipterists Society is a community of people disseminating and communicating scientific and popular knowledge about flies, and advancing the scientific study, understanding and appreciation of the group.